October 13, 2025

 The interface is intuitive and easy to use, even for beginners

-Collaboration features are solid with seamless real-time syncing
+Collaboration features are solid with real-time syncing

 Presentation capabilities make sharing ideas directly from maps easy